BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 ## Improvement areas

-In the previous version, you could see that a very important quantity of material was necessary (meters of various cables, multi plugs, a camera, etc...)
+In the previous version, you could see that a very important quantity of material was necessary (meters of various cables, multi outlets, a camera, etc...)
 A large part of this material was kindly lent by Pascal (and we thank him for that), but we could not decently borrow it for each LFT.

 Moreover, this very specific equipment did not allow **each Bedrock employee to manage the control room**, quickly and with his or her own machine.